-- (ooo) "Tangible Equity" shall mean the Company's consolidated total shareholders' equity, minus preferred equity and minus Intangible Assets, in each case as reflected on the Estimated Closing Balance Sheet or Final Closing Balance Sheet, as applicable, and in each case, determined in accordance with GAAP consistently applied by the Company in the preparation of the Company Financial Statements; provided, however, that (a) for purposes of calculating Tangible Equity, any unpaid Company Transaction Expenses shall be considered a liability of the Company irrespective of whether such Company Transaction Expenses are required under GAAP to be recorded or accrued as a liability of the Company; and (b) the calculation of Tangible Equity shall (i) disregard and exclude all payments made or required to be made in connection with the conversion or termination of Previously Disclosed data processing contracts as set forth in Schedule 12.1(a) of the Company Disclosure Schedules, (ii) include a liability equal to the product of (x) \$19.55 and (y) the number of restricted stock units of the Company outstanding as of the Measurement Date (whether vested or unvested), (iii) disregard and exclude all severance or change-in-control payments or benefits made or required to be made pursuant to any Company Benefit Plan or Previously Disclosed employment or change-in-control agreement, in connection with or related to the consummation of any of the Contemplated Transactions, and (iv) disregard and exclude any loss realized from the sale or transfer of the Subordinated Note pursuant to Section 5.10, relative to the book value of the Subordinated Note as of the date of sale or transfer, after taking into account any accrued other comprehensive income (loss) with respect to the Subordinated Note as of the date of sale or transfer.
-The parties hereto acknowledge and agree that Schedule 12.1(b) of the Company Disclosure Schedules sets forth an example calculation of Tangible Equity as of June 30, 2017, for illustrative purposes - (ppp) "Tax" means any tax (including any income tax, franchise tax, capital gains tax, value-added tax, sales tax, excise tax, property tax, escheat tax, use tax, payroll tax, gift tax or estate tax), levy, assessment, tariff, duty (including any customs duty), deficiency or other fee, and any related charge or amount (including any fine, penalty, interest or addition to tax), imposed, assessed or collected by or under the authority of any Regulatory Authority or payable pursuant to any tax-sharing agreement or any other Contract relating to the sharing or payment of any such tax, levy, assessment, tariff, duty, deficiency or fee. - (qqq) "Tax Return" means any return (including any information return), report, statement, schedule, notice, form or other document or information filed with or submitted to, or required to be filed with or submitted to, any Regulatory Authority in connection with the determination, assessment, collection or payment of any Tax or in connection with the administration, implementation, or enforcement of or compliance with any Legal Requirement relating to any Tax. - (rrr) "Transition Date" means, with respect to any Covered Employee, the date Acquiror commences providing benefits to such employee with respect to each New Plan. - (sss) "Trust Account" shall mean, collectively, any of the trust, custody, guardian or fiduciary accounts or investment management accounts for which the trust services department of Company Bank acts as a fiduciary, guardian, investment manager, or custodian. - (ttt) "Trust Assets" shall mean, with respect to any Trust Account, the cash, properties, assets, deposits, funds, investments, agreements, bills, notes, securities, instruments, demands, contracts and rights that are administered, utilized, or held for payment to or other benefit of other persons (whether or not constituting all or a portion of the corpus of any trust) by Company Bank as fiduciary, guardian, investment manager, custodian or trustee, pursuant to or in connection with such Trust Account.
+(ooo) "Tangible Equity" shall mean the Company's consolidated total shareholders' equity, minus preferred equity and minus Intangible Assets, in each case as reflected on the Estimated Closing Balance Sheet or Final Closing Balance Sheet, as applicable, and in each case, determined in accordance with GAAP consistently applied by the Company in the preparation of the Company Financial Statements; provided, however, that (a) for purposes of calculating Tangible Equity, any unpaid Company Transaction Expenses shall be considered a liability of the Company irrespective of whether such Company Transaction Expenses are required under GAAP to be recorded or accrued as a liability of the Company; and (b) the calculation of Tangible Equity shall (i) disregard and exclude all payments made or required to be made in connection with the conversion or termination of Previously Disclosed data processing contracts as set forth in Schedule 12.1(a) of the Company Disclosure Schedules, (ii) include a liability equal to the product of (x) \$19.55 and (y) the number of restricted stock units of the Company outstanding as of the Measurement Date (whether vested or unvested), (iii) disregard and exclude all severance or change-in-control payments or benefits made or required to be made pursuant to any Company Benefit Plan or Previously Disclosed employment or change-in-control agreement, in connection with or related to the consummation of any of the Contemplated Transactions, and (iv) disregard and exclude any loss realized from the sale or transfer of the Subordinated Note pursuant to Section 5.10, relative to the book value of the Subordinated Note as of the date of sale or transfer.
+The parties hereto acknowledge and agree that Schedule 12.1(b) of the Company Disclosure Schedules sets forth an example calculation of Tangible Equity as of June 30, 2017, for illustrative purposes only.

+(ppp) "Tax" means any tax (including any income tax, franchise tax, capital gains tax, value-added tax, sales tax, excise tax, property tax, escheat tax, use tax, payroll tax, gift tax or estate tax), levy, assessment, tariff, duty (including any customs duty), deficiency or other fee, and any related charge or amount (including any fine, penalty, interest or addition to tax), imposed, assessed or collected by or under the authority of any Regulatory Authority or payable pursuant to any tax-sharing agreement or any other Contract relating to the sharing or payment of any such tax, levy, assessment, tariff, duty, deficiency or fee.

+(qqq) "Tax Return" means any return (including any information return), report, statement, schedule, notice, form or other document or information filed with or submitted to, or required to be filed with or submitted to, any Regulatory Authority in connection with the determination, assessment, collection or payment of any Tax or in connection with the administration, implementation, or enforcement of or compliance with any Legal Requirement relating to any Tax.

+(rrr) "Transition Date" means, with respect to any Covered Employee, the date Acquiror commences providing benefits to such employee with respect to each New Plan.

+(sss) "Trust Account" shall mean, collectively, any of the trust, custody, guardian or fiduciary accounts or investment management accounts for which the trust services department of Company Bank acts as a fiduciary, guardian, investment manager, or custodian.

+(ttt) "Trust Assets" shall mean, with respect to any Trust Account, the cash, properties, assets, deposits, funds, investments, agreements, bills, notes, securities, instruments, demands, contracts and rights that are administered, utilized, or held for payment to or other benefit of other persons (whether or not constituting all or a portion of the corpus of any trust) by Company Bank as